A Survey of Confidence Estimation and Calibration in Large Language Models: Appendix

-\paragraph{Confidence learning} employs a specific branch to learn the confidence of model predictions. \citet{devries2018learning} leveraged a confidence estimation branch to forecast a scalar confidence and the original probability is modified by interpolating the ground truth according to the confidence, to provide LMs with ``hints'' during the training process.
-Besides, it discourages the network from always asking for hints by applying a small penalty. \citet{corbiere2019addressing} empirically demonstrated that the confidence based on the true class probability (TCP) is a better measure to distinguish between correct and incorrect predictions.
+\paragraph{Confidence learning} employs a specific network branch to learn the confidence of model predictions. \citet{devries2018learning} leveraged a confidence estimation branch to forecast scalar confidence, and the original probability is modified by interpolating the ground truth according to the confidence to provide ``hints'' during the training process.
+Additionally, it discourages the network from always asking for hints by applying a small penalty. \citet{corbiere2019addressing} empirically demonstrated that confidence based on true class probability (TCP) is better for distinguishing between correct and incorrect predictions.
 Given the ground truth $y$, TCP can be represented as $P(y|\textbf{x})$.
 However, $y$ is not available when estimating the confidence of the predictions.
-Hence, ~\citet{corbiere2019addressing} used a confidence learning network to learn the TCP confidence during the training process.
+Hence, ~\citet{corbiere2019addressing} used a confidence learning network to learn TCP confidence during training.